CALL FOR PAPERS

 Participation in the conference.
 At least one author of each accepted paper is required to participate in the conference and present the work.
 We are looking forward to the community meeting in person.
 At the same time, we are also closely observing the global public health situation.

-Withdrawing submitted papers: all papers that are withdrawn from the conference after February 1, 2022, will also be formally rejected from IJCAI-ECAI 2022.
+Withdrawing submitted papers: all papers that are withdrawn from the conference after February 15, 2022, Central European Time (CET), UTC+1, will also be formally rejected from IJCAI-ECAI 2022.

 Confidentiality policy: All submissions will be treated in strict confidence until the publication date.